grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 ### Subchannel Behavior

-The connection scaling functionality in the subchannel will be used if the max_connections_per_subchannel setting is greater than 1.

-If the value is 1 (or unset), then implementations must not impose any additional per-RPC overhead at this layer beyond what already exists today.
-In other words, the connection scaling feature must not affect performance unless it is actually enabled.
+If max_connections_per_subchannel is 1, the subchannel will provide essentially the same behavior as before this gRFC.
+In that case, implementations should minimize any additional per-RPC overhead at this layer beyond what already existed prior to this design.
+In other words, the connection scaling feature should ideally not affect performance unless it is actually enabled.

 #### Connection Management

-When max_connections_per_subchannel is greater than 1, the subchannel will contain up to that number of established connections.
+The subchannel will establish up to the number of established connections specified by max_connections_per_subchannel.
 The connections will be stored in a list ordered by the time at which the connection was established, so that the oldest connection is at the start of the list.

 Each connection will store the peer's MAX_CONCURRENT_STREAMS setting